LucasRessler/Rule-Deployer/README.md

 nsx_password="{nsx-password}"
 ```

-Providing these improves reliability of certain integrity checks.
+> 📌 Providing these together with the `NsxHostDomain` config-value greatly improves the reliability of resource integrity checks.

 ---